Venomous

-Marine Animals Lesson Plan
+Venomous Marine Animals Lesson Plan

-1) Purpose: Students will learn about venomous sea creatures, the nature of venom, and the treatment of envenomation.
-They will conduct an experiment to learn / demonstrate how proteins such as venoms can be denatured and will explore venomous creatures through research and reporting.
+Students will conduct an experiment to learn / demonstrate how proteins such as venoms can be denatured and will explore venomous creatures through research and reporting.

-at least three being sea creatures, and will be able to name the animal habitats
+Students will be able to name at least six venomous marine animals, with at least three being sea creatures, and will be able to name the animal habitats and geographical locations.

-Students will be able to define coagulate, denatured, envenom, protein, toxicologist,
+Students will be able to define coagulate, denatured, envenom, protein, toxicologist, venom.

-Students will be able to explain what happens when heat is applied to envenomated
+Students will be able to explain what happens when heat is applied to envenomated victims and why we would want to apply the heat treatment.

 Students will successfully perform egg activity.